-We were appointed by the Audit Committee on 12 December 2018 to audit the financial statements for the year ended 31 December 2018.
-Our total uninterrupted period of engagement is one year, covering the year ended 31 December 2018.
+We were appointed by the Audit Committee on 26 June 2019 to audit the financial statements for the period ending 31 December 2019.
+Our total uninterrupted period of engagement is two years, covering the periods ending 31 December 2018 to 31 December 2019.

-The non-audit services prohibited by the FRC's Ethical Standard were not provided to the Company and we remain independent of the parent company in conducting our audit.
+The non-audit services prohibited by the FRC's Ethical Standard were not provided to the company and we remain independent of the company in conducting our audit.